mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 However, a Traveller diving for cover will forgo their next actions completely – they are too busy trying to avoid being hurt!

-PARRYING A Traveller in close combat may attempt to parry an opponent’s melee attack as a Reaction.
-In so doing, they will inflict their Melee skill as a negative DM to the attacker’s attack roll.
+PARRYING A Traveller in close combat may attempt to parry an opponent's melee attack as a Reaction.
+In so doing, they will inflict their Melee skill as a negative DM to the attacker's attack roll.

 MELEE ATTACKS When a Traveller is within two meters of an enemy, they are said to be locked in close combat.
 At this very short range, certain rules apply.